LincolnSteinLab/icgc-viewer/README.md

 Note that you can specify multiple fast in one command by doing `--fasta fasta1.fa.gz --fasta fasta2.fa.gz ...`

 ## 4. Adding new tracks
 We have some basic example tracks in `data/tracks.conf`.
-You can also add new tracks by using the ICGC Dialog accessible within JBrowse.These are present in the menu under `ICGC`.
+You can also add new tracks by using the ICGC Dialog accessible within JBrowse.
+These are present in the menu under `ICGC`.

-### A. Explore ICGC
+### A. Explore donors, genes and mutations
 This dialog is similar to the Exploration section of the ICGC data portal.
 As you apply facets on the left-hand side, updated results will be shown on the right side.
 You can create donor specific SSM and Gene tracks, along with ICGC-wide SSM and Gene tracks.

-### B. View ICGC Projects
+### B. View Projects
 This dialog shows the projects present on the ICGC Data Portal.
 You can add SSM and Gene tracks for each project.

 ## 5. Run JBrowse